Crush's Coaster: Technology

 The attraction employs several instances of new technology developed by Walt Disney Imagineering, the key being two large digital video projection effects in the early dark ride scenes of the ride, which place Nemo, the clownfish, and Squirt, Crush's son, seamlessly within the 'underwater' environment.
 The technology was developed for Crush's Coaster in conjunction with Finding Nemo Submarine Voyage and The Seas with Nemo and Friends.
-Crush's Coaster marks the only second Disney-themed spinning roller coaster (following Primeval Whirl), and the first ever collaboration between German roller coaster engineers Maurer Söhne and Walt Disney Imagineering.
+Crush's Coaster marks the only second Disney-themed spinning roller coaster (following Primeval Whirl at Disney's Animal Kingdom), and the first ever collaboration between German roller coaster engineers Maurer Söhne and Walt Disney Imagineering.

 Fastpass

 In a bid to decrease the long queues that frequently plague the ride, Disney conducted preliminary tests during July 2008 at the Crush's Coaster site to investigate the possibility of installing a Fastpass system at the attraction.
 Fastpass was ultimately not implemented at the ride, though a single riders line subsequently was.

 Fastpass was again trialed in January 2018.
 Crush's Coaster is now part of Disney Premier Access, a paid Fastpass service.